gitter-badger/nucleo-skeleton/README.md

-# foundation ES6 AMD TDD
+# Nucleo - Skeleton
-Just a place where i can experiment with architectural approaches for building a framework with TDD and ES6
+Skeleton structure on top of which it can be built a framework using AMD, ES6 and TDD

 ### Install
 	npm install